 Initiates Starch Digestion: In most species, serous acinar cells secrete an alpha-amylase that can begin to digest dietary starch into maltose.
-Amylase is not present, or is present only in very small amounts, in the saliva of carnivores or cattle.
+Amylase is not present, or is present only in tiny amounts, in the saliva of carnivores or cattle.

-Provides buffers and alkaline fluids: this is of great importance in ruminants, which have non-secretory breasts.
+Provides buffers and alkaline fluids: this is of great importance in ruminants with non-secretory breasts.

-Evaporative cooling – clearly important in dogs that have very underdeveloped sweat glands – watch a dog panting after a long run and this function will be clear.
+Evaporative cooling – is essential in dogs with very underdeveloped sweat glands – watch a dog panting after a long run, and this function will be clear.

-Diseases of the salivary glands and ducts are not uncommon in animals and man, and excessive salivation is a symptom of almost any injury to the oral cavity.
+Diseases of the salivary glands and ducts are not uncommon in animals and men, and excessive salivation is a symptom of almost any injury to the oral cavity.

-The saliva dripping seen in rabid animals is not actually the result of excessive salivation, but rather due to pharyngeal paralysis, which prevents saliva from being swallowed.
+The saliva dripping seen in rabid animals is not the result of excessive salivation but instead pharyngeal paralysis, preventing saliva from being swallowed.

 Your liver is the largest solid organ in your body.
 On average, it weighs about 3 pounds in adulthood.
-This organ is vital for the metabolic functions and the immune system of the body.
+This organ is vital for metabolic functions and the body’s immune system.
 Without a functioning liver, a person cannot survive.

 The position of the liver is mainly in the upper right portion of the stomach, just below the diaphragm.
-A portion of the liver also enters the upper left abdomen.
+A part of the liver also enters the upper left abdomen.

 Structure of the liver

-The liver has two main parts, or lobes.
+The liver has two main parts or lobes.
 Each lobe is divided into eight segments.
-Each segment has an estimated 1,000 lobes, or small lobes.
-Each of these lobes has a small tube (duct) that flows into the common hepatic duct.
+Each segment has an estimated 1,000 lobes or small lobes.
+Each lobe has a small tube (duct) that flows into the common hepatic duct.

 Compared to the rest of the body, the liver has a significant amount of blood flowing through it: an estimated 13 percent of the body’s blood is in the liver at any one time.